rate-nl/ISO/ISMS.md

 **Date**: [Approval Date]

 ---

-# Risk Assessment and Risk Treatment Process
+# Risk Assessment and Risk Treatment Plan

 This document outlines the identified risks, their likelihood and impact, and the appropriate risk treatment actions in accordance with **ISO 27001:2022**.